bktujwol/social_bar/readme.txt

 = Why can't I customize it ? =

-This is the first release, keep reviewing the plugin so i will know what people are looking for.
+This is the version 2.0 keep reviewing the plugin so i will know what people are looking for, I'm working on other features.

+= Why can't I display followers and likes and posts ? =

+To use those services from social networking site you have to compromise the speed of you site most of the site, this plugin doesn't use those web services so sharing and following page through this site is like havinf link in you site, you site does not have to stay connected to those sites which makes you site faster.

 = Where can I use this plugin? =

 You can use this plugin to display social bar on sidebar or Footer.

-= How to not display any of the four Social Icons? =
+= How to not display any of the  Social Icon? =

 Just leave the URL field/s empty and particular social media icon/s will not display in widget